abhishekadityaroy102/abhishekadityaroy102/README.md

 <h1 align="center">Hi 👋, I'm Abhishek kumar</h1>

-<em><b>A Enthusiastic full stack web developer from Bihar ,Patna.I'm passionate about solving technical problems and researching and developing new sites and technologies.
+<em><b>A full stack web developer from Bihar ,Patna.I'm passionate about solving technical problems and researching and developing new sites and technologies.
 I undertake and challenge myself to always improve, by being proactive, responsible, and committed to finding the perfect solution to any problem.</b> 😊😊</em>

 <img src="https://www.inventateq.com/assets/python/small.gif" align="right" width="350px">